 Boards and Commissions

 The Weaverville Town Council appoints boards and commissions to help guide decision making in Weaverville.
-The groups, Planning & Zoning, Zoning Board of Adjustment, and Tree Board are always seeking applicants.
-Those interested in applying can click here.
+The groups, Planning & Zoning, Zoning Board of Adjustment, and Conservation Board are always seeking applicants.
+Those interested in applyling should enter "board application" in the search bar.

-The Weaverville Economic Development Commission is responsible for advising the Town Council on matters related to the promotion of business and economic development in the Town.
-The Commission consists of nine members including the Mayor, one Town Council Member, one member representing the Weaverville Business Association, Small Business Owners, Industrial Business Leaders, and the Planning and Zoning Board.
-The other members are appointed at large by the Town Council.
-The Town Manager serves as a non-voting member of the Commission.
+The Weaverville Economic Development Advisory Board is responsible for advising the Town Council on matters related to the promotion of investment and economic development in teh Town.
+The Board consists of seven members, including the Mayor, Council Members, representatives of the local business and industrial community and private citizens.
+The Town Manager supports the Board.

 Planning & Zoning

 The Planning and Zoning Board is responsible for advising the Town Council on matters pertaining to land use and planning issues.
-The Planning and Zoning Board consists of seven members, four from Weaverville’s ETJ and three from inside Weaverville.
-Two of the seven members will serve as alternates.
+The Planning and Zoning Board consists of four members and one alternate. .
 The Planning and Zoning Board reviews subdivisions and improve land use related ordinances and provides recommendations to the Town Council as appropriate, and pursues other studies or planning initiatives as directed by the Town Council.
 The members of the Planning and Zoning Board shall receive no compensation for their services.

-Meetings: The Planning and Zoning Board meets on the first Tuesday of each month at 5:30 p.m. in the Town Hall at 30 South Main Street, Weaverville, NC.
-Minutes of the meetings are available by contacting Shelby Shields at 828-645-7116 or firstname.lastname@example.org.
+Meetings: The Planning and Zoning Board meets on the first Tuesday of each month at 5:45 p.m. in the Town Hall at 30 South Main Street, Weaverville, NC.
+Minutes of the meetings are available by contacting James Eller at 828-645-7116 or email at email@example.com.

 Board of Adjustment

 Under North Carolina law, each municipality that enforces zoning regulations is required to have a Zoning Board of Adjustment.
-The Zoning Board of Adjustment consists of seven members, four from Weaverville’s ETJ and three from inside Weaverville.
-Two of the seven members will serve as alternates.
+The Zoning Board of Adjustment consists of five members from inside Weaverville. .
 The term of office of each member and alternate member of the Zoning Board of Adjustment shall be for three years.

 While the powers and duties of the Zoning Board of Adjustment are outlined in state statutes the primary responsibilities of the Zoning Board of Adjustment are: hearing and deciding appeals where an order, requirement, or decision of the Zoning Administrator is alleged to be in error; hear and decide upon requests for variances from the provisions of the Zoning Ordinance; and hear and decide upon requests for special exceptions.